 In all fifth grade core classes, we will focus heavily on FSI's Habits of Scholarship to develop lifelong learning skills, including organization and communication skills.
-A student's grade will be a culmination of assessments, homework, projects and the contents of their notebook/binder.
+A student's grade will be a culmination of classwork, assessments, and projects and the contents of their notebook/binder.